Brand Architecture

 TIP: If you have questions about the brand architecture, please consult your college or unit lead communications director or reach out to vtbrand@vt.edu.

 For our purposes, we define distinct identities as symbols presented together with an entity’s name to create a single, separate identity from the university.
-Distinct identities that include the Pylons or the motto Ut Prosim are rarely permissible and must be approved by Marketing and Brand Management prior to use.
-The Pylons are restricted to the military and the Corps of Cadets.
+Distinct identities that include the War Memorial Pylons, the April 16 Memorial, or the motto Ut Prosim (That I May Serve) are rarely permissible and must be approved by Marketing and Brand Management prior to use.
+The Pylons are restricted to military and Corps of Cadets use.

 Research Entities